Does your car start fine as you switch the ignition on, but throttles and stalls when put in drive or reverse?

 Conclusion

 It can get difficult to troubleshoot the exact problem that your vehicle is having.
 Unlike humans, vehicles can not talk.
-However, you can get scanning devices that will let you know a few things, but most of the time, you’ll be on the lookout for signs of possible problems.
+However, you can get scanning devices that will give you a better idea of what may be wrong, but most of the time, you’ll be on the lookout for signs of possible problems.
 Troubleshooting and taking it one step at a time is the way to go if you’re looking to DIY.

 Mechanics are car experts and can tell from experience what the problem is.
-But then again, labor charges can get quite high if it involves complicated removals such as intake manifold.
-So we recommend doing smaller things yourself while leaving the complicated stuff for the experts.
+But then again, labor charges can get quite high if it involves complicated removals such as the intake manifold.
+So we recommend, wherever possible, trying to do smaller things yourself, while leaving the complicated stuff for the experts.